 Ulf Landegren – Advanced detection in genomics, proteomics and clinical medicine

 Progress in basic biology both motivates and enables the development of new research tools and diagnostic methods.
-An overarching aim of the work in our lab is to device and apply molecular detection techniques, in order to take advantage of the rapidly accumulating, detailed knowledge of the molecular make-up of humans.
-The purpose is to allow characterization of molecular states at high resolution, preferably for large groups of individuals.
-It is also a distinct ambition of our lab to make the techniques broadly available, for example via companies spun out from our lab.
+An overarching aim of the work in our lab is to device and apply molecular detection techniques, to take advantage of the rapidly accumulating, detailed knowledge of the molecular make-up of humans.
+The purpose is to allow comprehensive analyses of molecular states for large numbers of samples.
+It is also a distinct ambition of our lab to make our techniques broadly available, for example via companies that we spin out.

 Wide use of technologies

-Our research group has led the development of several technologies for molecular analysis that have received wide use and many further developments by me and my students and by many others.
-Two central approaches that are at the basis of many of these techniques are the padlock probes and proximity assays of various descriptions.
+Our research group has led the development of several technologies for molecular analysis that have received wide use, and that have been further developed in our lab, in those of my students and by many others.
+Two central approaches at the basis of many of these techniques are the padlock probes and proximity assays of various descriptions.

 Molecular machines